jopo666/Tools_and_Scripts/README.md

 # Tools_and_Scripts

 This is a collection tools and scripts related to Fiji.
 Use the at your own risk.
-Most likely this scripts still contains some bugs or things that could be implemented in a much smarter way,So feedback is appreciated.
+Most likely this scripts still contains some bugs or things that could be implemented in a much smarter way.
+Feedback is appreciated.

 The structure is still a bit "messy" and will most likely change ...